sybrenjansen/mpire/docs/usage/map.rst

 We use ``worker_id + 1`` here because the worker IDs start at zero, and we reserve position 0 for the progress bar of the main WorkerPool (which is the default).

+It goes without saying that you shouldn't specify the same progress bar position multiple times.

 .. note::

-    Unfortunately, multiple ``tqdm`` progress bars from child processes don't play that nicely within a Jupyter/IPython notebook session.
-It'll work but you'll get some additional new lines in your output and it could be that your main progress bar won't update as you would expect.
-Note that you can always use the MPIRE dashboard.
+    The progress bar position is completely ignored when in a Jupyter/IPython notebook session or in the MPIRE dashboard.

 .. _worker_init_exit: